Autism

 A variety of genetic factors are likely to be the ultimate cause of most cases of autism.
 These factors, or in combination with environmental factors, lead a child’s brain to develop differently and result in autistic behaviours.

 In the 1970s – Pharmaceutical treatments for autism became the main treatment method.
-In 1987 Autism was expanded in DSM including diagnostic criteria.
+In 1987, the DSM expanded the definition of autism to include specific diagnostic criteria.
 Ivar Lovass, a Norwegian-American clinical psychologist and professor at the University of California, develops intensive behavioural therapy for children with autism.
-The Lovaas Approach is a form of Applied Behavioral Analysis, used in early intervention programs for children with developmental delays and Autism.
+The Lovaas Approach, a form of Applied Behavioral Analysis, is used in early intervention programs for children with developmental delays and autism.

 In 2013 Autism spectrum disorders were classified in DSM-V. The Diagnostic and Statistical Manual of Mental Disorders (DSM–5) is the product of more than 10 years of effort by hundreds of international experts in all aspects of mental health.
 The DSM-5 is now the standard reference that healthcare providers use to diagnose mental and behavioural conditions, including autism.